Short and Caught: The ASX stocks investors are shorting right now

 Graphite miner Syrah Resources (ASX:SYR) and lithium miner Galaxy Resources (ASX:GXY) swapped places as the first and second most shorted ASX small caps.

 There was movement immediately below these stocks.
-Most notably, Carnarvon Petroleum (ASX:CVN) is now in 4th spot with nearly $54m worth of short interest against it.
+Most notably, Carnarvon Petroleum (ASX:CVN) is now in 4th spot with nearly 54 million share shorted.

-Robot home builder FBR (ASX:FBR) has now been shorted to the tune of $11.7m – more than double a month ago after its latest capital raise.
+Robot home builder FBR (ASX:FBR) has now been shorted to the tune of 11.7 million shares – more than double a month ago after its latest capital raise.

 Other beaten up stocks that continued to be shorted were Botanix Pharmaceuticals (ASX:BOT), which has not recovered from a poor clinical trial on its anti-acne cream, and satellite builder Speedcast (ASX:SDA).